Johnny Raposo: The Wolfpack

 Through Caputo, Raposo joined the Wolfpack Alliance.
 However, he was described as the "odd man out" in the Wolfpack as he was never close to the co-bosses of the Wolfpack, Robby Alkhalil and Larry Amero.
-Indeed, Alkhalil had never Raposo in person and whom communicated with him via phone cells and texts.
-Raposo disliked Caputo's protégé, Nick Nero, whom he regarded as overbearing, insecure and of very low intelligence.
+Indeed, Alkhalil had never Raposo in person and communicated with him via phone cells and texts.
+Raposo disliked Caputo's protégé, Nick Nero, whom he regarded as overbearing, insecure, and of very low intelligence.
 He often charged that Nero seemed jealous of his friendship with Caputo and was always seeking to drive a wedge between them.
 In 2011, Raposo beat up a man following a dispute over a gin rummy game in a gambling den in Mississauga and was due to face charges for the incident in 2012.